 Glaucoma can develop in one or both eyes.

 How is glaucoma detected?

-Glaucoma is detected through a comprehensive eye exam that includes:
+Glaucoma is detected through a comprehensive eye exam by an experienced glaucoma specialist that includes:

 - Visual acuity test.
 This eye chart test measures how well you see at various distances.
 A tonometer measures pressure inside the eye to detect glaucoma.